ceefar/InitialETL/readme.md

 you can see the screenshots of that below and like i said i'll update this readme hopefully sunday to show how the transformation data has evolved
 ive also started doing some minor additions to the data set as working with more data really brings this whole thing to life, slowly but steadily mind you.

+also to end, an unnecessarily long amount of time figuring out how to format in markdown, totally work it tho as not only does streamlit use markdown
+(which is the python library im using for my current dashboard app) but in all seriousness I'm probably going to need to know how to do this
+eventually so mights as well get it out of the way now lol

 ## PERSONAL
 old personal notes on the project and my progress overall have been moved to the end of the document